Have you ever seen the emoji 🍙 on your phone and wondered how it is made?

 Whereas the fillings may vary, the main ingredients of Onigiri are sushi rice and nori seaweed.
 You can cook the sushi rice according to the package instructions, or use other types of short-grain rice.
 The nori seaweed is then cut into sheets to wrap around the rice ball.

-- Press firmly to hold the shape that you want, it can be the triangle shape like in this recipe or a round shape.
+Press firmly to hold the shape that you want, it can be a triangle shape like in this recipe or a round shape.

 If you have tried my recipe, please let me know what you think by leaving me a review on this page or tagging me on Instagram @veggieanh.
 I would love to see your creations!